PSAT/NMSQT and PSAT 10

 Juniors considering college after high school should take either the ACT or SAT.
 Both tests are accepted as college admissions tests, however, the SAT will be given for free to 11th graders in April as a one-time service paid for by the State of Michigan.

 All Juniors who are intending to enroll in a college or university must take a college entrance exam.
 The ACT tests students in English, Math, Reading and Science.
 The ACT also offers an optional writing test.
 The writing test is scored separately and the results do not affect the student’s ACT composite score.
 Visit the ACT website at www.actstudent.org to find out which colleges and universities require or recommend taking the writing test.
 Many students take the ACT more than once to achieve a higher score for college entrance or for scholarship guidelines.
 If you plan to take the ACT on a national test date, the fee is $46.00 without Writing and $62.50 with Writing.
 The following ACT National Test dates for this school year (2017-2018) are:

 September 9 Registration deadline August 4, 2017

 June 9 Registration deadline May 4, 2018

 Each year students ask how to prepare for the ACT Assessment.
 Without a doubt, the best preparation is to take as many courses as possible in the Math, Science, and English areas.
 In addition, there are the following options for students:

-- Work through the ACT preparation booklet that can be downloaded from the ACT website.
+- Work through the ACT preparation booklet that can be downloaded from the ACT website or there are copies available at the high school.
 This booklet has a complete test included that you can time yourself and work through the test to see which areas you need to pace yourself to complete the section on time.
 It also has the answers and explanations.
 One of the preparations for the ACT is to know what to expect and how to answer the questions.
 This booklet is free, often not used, but one of the best preparations.